eklausme/saaze-lemire/content/blog/2015/04-08-was-life-better-in-the-1970s.md

 Were they better off?

 1. Though it has recently peaked, the number of cars per person is higher than it was in the seventies.
 Current cars are much safer than there were.
 1. In percentage, home ownership was no higher in the seventies, and lower in the sixties than it is today.
-Pre-1945, hardly anyone in a city owned his home.1.
-Average retirement age was higher in the 1970s than it is today.
+Pre-1945, hardly anyone in a city owned his home.
+1. Average retirement age was higher in the 1970s than it is today.
 That is despite the fact that we have since made forced retirement illegal, and despite the fact that there are far fewer physically demanding jobs.
 Of course, pre-1945 few people retired and life expectancy was often lower than 65 years.
 1. Air quality has gotten better.
 Gazoline no longer contains lead.
 1. Far more people attend college, far more people have a college degree than in the 1970s.
 1. Though it has fluctuated quite a bit, unemployment rates in the 1970s and 1980s were not smaller.